ychwu/bdo-marketplace-tools/README.md

 ![Marketplace Tools dashboard](docs/assets/dashboard.png)

-## About the Project

-Marketplace Tools is a Python terminal app for monitoring the *Black Desert Online* marketplace from an authenticated session.
+Marketplace Tools is a Python CLI app for monitoring the *Black Desert Online* marketplace from an authenticated session.
 It demonstrates how to maintain a marketplace login session, inspect outfit availability through HTTP requests, decode marketplace responses, and run a configurable long-lived monitor.

 The app is designed around safety-first defaults: watch-only monitoring is the normal starting point, while buy mode must be explicitly enabled and confirmed before authenticated purchase requests are submitted.